 The risks of iodine deficiency are very well documented in the medical literature, and mainly include:

 - Adults: iodine deficiency in adults is mainly related to thyroid disorders since iodine is mostly concentrated in the thyroid gland (4).
-Iodine deficiency is a known risk that can cause goitre (enlarged thyroid) and hypothyroidism (overactive thyroid) (2).
+Iodine deficiency is a known risk that can cause goitre (enlarged thyroid) and hypothyroidism (under active thyroid) (2).
 Additional risks include impaired mental function and reduced work productivity (1).
 See symptoms of iodine deficiency below.

 - Pregnancy & childhood: Iodine deficiency during pregnancy and infancy has been a known risk that may impair growth, neurodevelopment and the infant mortality.
 Iodine deficiency during childhood may also reduce cognitive, motor function and physical development (1).
 Iodine requirements are higher during pregnancy due to the increase in renal iodide clearance and in the use of iodine for thyroid hormone production (5).